 ||UN, 2017 (pdf)||At time of Vancouver Ministerial (last official figures beforehand)|

 Conclusion: Canada has not re-engaged in peacekeeping (yet).
-The number of uniformed personnel deployed is less than half of what it was when the Harper government ended in 2015.
+The number of uniformed personnel deployed is less than half of what it was when the Harper government ended in October 2015.
 Canada has so far contributed none of the additional personnel promised in 2016.
-Instead of being at 860, Canada is at 41 uniformed personnel.
-This is the lowest point since the first peacekeeping force was proposed by Lester B. Pearson in 1956.
+Instead of being at 860, Canada is at 47 uniformed personnel.
+This is only slightly higher than the lowest point (31 Jan 2018) since the first peacekeeping force was proposed by Lester B. Pearson in 1956.
 More promisingly, the Defence and Foreign Ministers announced on 19 March 2018 that Canada will contribute to the UN mission in Mali an aviation task force of 6 helicopters and an estimated 200-250 personnel.
 This would be a substantial contribution when it materializes, possible sometime in Fall 2018.

 Initiative: to promote more women in peacekeeping

 Tabulation: Number of Canadian uniformed women in peacekeeping (benchmark data and the latest figures)